fagan2888/CSCI699ml4know/hw1/README.md

 Both train, testa and (unlabeled) testb are provided.
 It's stored in `data/` folder.
 The data is organized into three columns with each representing: token, POS-tag, label

+Note that there is a bug in the original read_data, which will ignore the last sentence.
+In this repo, this function is fixed.

 ## Evaluation

 The offical evaluation script is written in `perl`, which is hard to integrate with current systems.
 [Here](https://github.com/spyysalo/conlleval.py) is a re-written version of evaluation script in python, which I included in `utils/conlleval.py`.
 The evaluation script works by taking a test file with *four* columns -- the original file with one additional column of predicted label at the end, it will generate a detailed report available for examination.